aaaeeeo/NBA-Fantasy-Selection/README.md

 ## Electron GUI for Tiantian NBA
 Automatic login and get rooms lists and corresponding players lists from server.
 Reserve players and exclude players based on your preference.
-Adjust weights to calculate projected points used for prediction.
+Adjust and customize weights to calculate projected points used for prediction.
+Friendly web GUI calling C++ API and display result.

 ## Usage